devplayer0/fyp/presentation/slides.md

 For a more advanced measurement, the cycle count could be measured as the size of the input grows (i.e. a number of evaluations of a program) would be needed.
 This is where the performance of the system becomes important!
-With a number of data points, the input size could be plotted against cycle count.
+The input size could be plotted against cycle count.
 Curve fitting can then be used to estimate the time complexity of a program.
 Using a log-log plot would allow for `k` in `O(n^k)` to be estimated (the slope of such a graph). `k` could then become the value used for the input to the bucketing